Patna Pride March: 2017 Pride March

-In 2017, the Pride March was repeated when members walked on Beer Chand Patel Marg, from R-Block to Miller High School.
-The group then stood outside Miller High School holding placards and a banner.
+In 2017, the Pride March was repeated when members walked on Veer Chand Patel Marg, from R-Block to Miller High School.
+The group then stood outside Miller High School, holding placards and banners.

 The 2017 march was held to demand respect and create sensibility towards the community and also demand for equal rights.
-The regional manager of the VHS (Voluntary Health Services) Girish Kumar said that the charter of the demands will be sent to the chief minister Mr. Nitish Kumar.
+The regional manager of the Voluntary Health Services (VHS) Girish Kumar said that the charter of the demands will be sent to the chief minister, Mr. Nitish Kumar.

 2019 Pride March

-To mark International Non-binary Peoples Day, the 2019 Patna Pride March took place 14 July 2019.
-The centerpiece of the march was the world’s largest transgender flag, although only a few feet wide, it was long with over 500 people carrying it the parade route.
-They went from the historic Hindi Sahitya Samelan to Rajendra Nagar’s Prem Chandra Rangshala, the path of which covers 1.8 kilometers of city.
+To mark International Non-Binary People's Day, the 2019 Patna Pride March took place on 14 July 2019.
+The centerpiece of the march was the world’s largest transgender flag, although only a few feet wide, it was long, with over 500 people carrying it in the parade route.
+They went from the historic Hindi Sahitya Samelan to Rajendra Nagar’s Prem Chandra Rangshala, the path of which covers 1.8 kilometers of the city.